-Panda Data Control deploys technology on computers that is specifically designed to collect detailed information about any PII files discovered, as well as any files defined by the administrator.
+Panda Data Control deploys technology on computers that is specifically designed to collect detailed information about any PII files discovered.
 This information is received by the Threat Intelligence Platform, where it is processed and enriched to be sent to the Advanced Visualization Tool for advanced visualization and presentation.